 - Loss payee designation (lender listed on your policy)

-In Illinois, comprehensive coverage is particularly important given winter weather hazards, the high vehicle theft rate in the Chicago metro area, and the risk of damage from severe storms and tornadoes.
-If coverage lapses, lenders may add costly force-placed insurance to your loan—often 2-3 times more expensive than regular coverage.
+In Illinois, comprehensive coverage is particularly important given severe winter weather, the high vehicle theft rate in the Chicago metro area, and the risk of damage from tornadoes and storms.
+If coverage lapses, lenders may add costly force-placed insurance to your loan—often 2–3 times more expensive than regular coverage.
 Keep your policy active and notify your lender immediately if you switch carriers.

 Avoid lapses when switching